gmautner/cloudstack-tf-ansible-swarm/README.md

 - Terraform >= 1.0
 - Ansible >= 2.10
-- CloudStack API Credentials & SSH Key Pair
+- CloudStack API Credentials
 - An AWS account
 - A [Slack webhook](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks/) for receiving alerts
 - A DNS Zone that you can manage, for creating DNS records for your cluster, e.g. `infra.example.com`

+### Fork this repository

+Fork this repository to your own GitHub account.

 ### Configure S3 Backend